radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/configure-sdc-service.md

 ---
 title: Configure
 description: Get a quick introduction to using Secure Data Connectors for connecting data from sources on-premises or private cloud environments to RadiantOne SaaS.
-Learn how to add a Secure Data Connector to deploy a secure tunnel for integrating data from data sources on-premises to RadiantOne FID running in the cloud environment.
+Learn how to add a Secure Data Connector to deploy a secure tunnel for integrating data from data sources on-premises to RadiantOne Identity Data Management running in the cloud environment.
 ---

 # Overview